sero-the-hero/PIC10CSpring2020Assignment1/README.md

 - git added gamenumber int counter to keep track of games played
 - git added lower and upper case to hit option
 - git player always drawys at least 1 card per game
+- git CPU draws while their total hnd value is less than 5.5